jclehner/nmrpflash/README.md

 ###### "No response after 60 seconds.
 Bailing out."

 The router did not respond.
-Try rebooting the device and run `nmrpflash` again.
-You could also try running `nmrpflash` with `-m` and specify your router's MAC address.
+Always run `nmrpflash` in the following
+manner:

+* Turn off the router.
+* Run `nmrpflash`.
+* Turn on the router.

+If that still doesn't work, you can try "blind mode", which can be invoked using `-B`.
+Note that you also have to specify your router's mac address using `-m xx:xx:xx:xx:xx:xx`.

 It's also possible that your device does not support the NMRP protocol.

 ###### "Timeout while waiting for ACK(0)/OACK."